 Food Hacks: Eat Well Without Overspending

-Eating out every meal?
-Your budget will disappear faster than a pizza at a hostel party.
+Eating out for every meal?
+Your budget will vanish faster than a pizza at a hostel party.
 Street food is your best friend.

-I still dream about the $1 Pad Thai I had in Bangkok—better than any fancy restaurant version.
-Local markets are another goldmine for cheap, delicious meals.
+I still dream about the one dollar Pad Thai I had in Bangkok.
+It was better than anything I have ever had in a fancy restaurant.
+Local markets are also a treasure trove for cheap and delicious meals.

-Plus, cooking your own food can be a fun way to connect with locals.
-I once learned to make homemade pasta in an Italian Airbnb kitchen, just by chatting with the neighbor.
+And cooking your own food can be a fun way to meet people.
+I once learned how to make homemade pasta in an Italian Airbnb kitchen just by chatting with the neighbor.

 Transportation: Move Like a Local

 Taxis?
 No way.
 Public transportation is your golden ticket to saving money.
-Buses, trains, and even bikes will get you where you need to go without burning through your budget.
+Buses, trains, and even bikes can take you where you need to go without draining your travel budget.

-I once took an overnight train from Hanoi to Sapa for a fraction of the cost of flying, and I woke up to breathtaking mountain views.
-Total win.
+I once took an overnight train from Hanoi to Sapa for just a small part of what a flight would have cost.
+I woke up to stunning mountain views.
+It was such a great experience.

 Sightseeing on a Shoestring